 Reynosa: R. Vanstone and R. Sawatsky, and others, continue to labor among Spanish speaking people here and in Pharr (McAllen) and Brownsville, TX, 60 miles east of Reynosa.
 Please pray as well for their physical safety, as recently they found themselves at almost the time and place of a terrible shootout that took place.

-San Luis Rio Colorado: The new assembly here enjoyed visits from D. Alves, Sr. in late March, who took up Church truths for three nights.
+San Luis Rio Colorado: The new assembly here enjoyed ministry in late March, on Church truths for three nights.
 Abisai Vieyra and family were a joy to have also.
 Local brethren are active in the preaching of the gospel in rehab centers as well.

 Veracruz: The assembly had the joy of receiving a sister into fellowship in February, and continues with regular gospel meetings three times a week with several people attending for the first time, including a couple.
 The assembly is praying for wisdom and guidance for building a hall on property recently found two blocks from the current location.

 Zamora: The Easter Conference was a blessing to some 250 believers that attended from as far as El Barril, Veracruz, and Mexico City.
 J. Dyck, J. Nesbitt, P. Thiessen, J. Thropay, and J. Wahls shared in the teaching and preaching of God’s Word.
 The Bible reading dealt with “Sound Doctrine.”
 Ten local believers obeyed the Lord in baptism.